pyrogram/pyrogram/docs/source/topics/more-on-updates.rst

-As opposed to `stopping the update propagation <#stop-propagation>`_ and also as an alternative to the `handler groups <#handler-groups>`_, you can signal the internal dispatcher to continue the update propagation within **the same group** regardless of the next handler's filters.
+As opposed to `stopping the update propagation <#stop-propagation>`_ and also as an alternative to the `handler groups <#handler-groups>`_, you can signal the internal dispatcher to continue the update propagation within **the same group** despite having conflicting filters in the next registered handler.
 This allows you to register multiple handlers with overlapping filters in the same group; to let the dispatcher process the next handler you can do *one* of the following in each handler you want to grant permission to continue:

 - Call the update's bound-method ``.continue_propagation()`` (preferred way).
 - Manually ``raise ContinuePropagation`` exception (more suitable for raw updates only).